GenoRobotics-EPFL/Vladimir-project/README.md

 The pipelines will output all their results in their respective output file `outputPipelineBest` and `outputPipelineNaive`.
 The main output file `result.txt` contains the detection result of each iteration (and the consensus).
 The folder will also contain graph of the depth covreage for instance.

+stdout will show the progression of the pipeline.

 ### Installation

 The first program that the pipelines uses is [Medaka](https://github.com/nanoporetech/medaka).
 Follow their installation instructions on their repo.
 The method that worked for me was using the conda channel.